 Start riding in the upper Fassa Valley and get a small taste of what lies ahead as you will find your legs on some lesser-known climbs such as Passo San Pellegrino.
 The early stages set us up for nicely tackling the legendary mountains waiting later in the week, an impressive roll call of classic climbs comprising Passo Giau and Tre Cime di Lavaredo, Passo Falsarego, Passo Pordoi and, of course, the Sella Ronda.

 Designed as an introduction to mountain riding, the distances have been kept low to relieve time pressure However extensions and slightly more challenging options are possible most days for those wishing to push themselves a little further.

 Cycling the Dolomites is a once in your lifetime experience!

 - Cycle through typical Italian countryside villages

-- Cycling the Dolomites and enjoy fantastic scenery, perfect roads and great climbs
+- Cycling the Dolomites and enjoying fantastic scenery, perfect roads, and great climbs

 - Riding the dazzling descents and climbs you yearned to ride whilst watching the Giro d‘Italia